silnrsi/font-gentium/documentation/source/features.md

 #### Serbian Cyrillic alternates

 *These alternate forms mainly affect italic styles.
-Unlike other features this is activated by tagging the span of text as being in the Serbian language, not by turning on an OpenType feature.
+Unlike other features, this is activated by tagging the span of text as being in the Serbian language, not by turning on an OpenType feature.
 It is also not available through TypeTuner Web although a similar feature is supported (cv84).*

 <span class='affects'>Affects: U+0431 U+0433 U+0434 U+043F U+0442 U+0453</span>